Alma Hernandez: Personal life

 Hernandez was raised in a non-religious home and converted to Judaism in 2015; she became interested in learning about Judaism during her teenage years after discovering that her maternal grandfather was Jewish.
-Her siblings Consuelo Hernandez and Daniel Hernández Jr. also serve as State Representatives.
+Her sister Consuelo Hernandez also serves as a State Representative and her brother Daniel Hernández Jr. is a former State Representative and Candidate for US Congress.

 After being elected to the Arizona House of Representatives, she was featured, along with seven other women, in advertisement campaign for the plus-size clothing brand ELOQUII.